michaeldessena/MasterThesis/HowToDo/FinalWikiMCNNTUNES.rst

 	./rivet-bootstrap

-to change location and install options use:
+OR to change location and install options use:

 .. code-block:: bash